mhho3082/learn-vue/README.md

 The website "Tic Tac Toe" should then be available at `http://localhost:3000/`, hosted by the `vite` server.

+You can use your mouse or number pad to pick squares on the tic-tac-toe board.
+You can also use the list of steps on the right to jump to any step played.

+AI is on by default;
+you can toggle it with the button in the top right corner, and the board will be cleared.

 ## Credits

 The file that are completely written by me are:

 - `src/App.vue`
 - `src/components/Board.vue`
 - `README.md`, which is this file